On This Day October 1

 1982 – A revolution in the way we listen to music takes place, as the first compact disc (CD) player goes on sale in Japan for about $1,000.
 It’s the Sony CDP-101, and it lands in stores around the world six months later.
 The first CD to officially hit the market is Billy Joel’s “52nd Street.”

-1890 – Yosemite National Park, located in the central Sierra Nevada of California and home to such natural wonders as El Capitan and Half Dome as well as the giant sequoia trees, is established by an act of Congress.
-Today, the sprawling 750,000-acre park draws nearly four million visItors a year.
+1890 – Yosemite National Park, located in the Sierra Nevada mountains of central California and home to such natural wonders as El Capitan and Half Dome as well as the giant sequoia trees, is established by an act of Congress.
+In recent years, the sprawling 750,000-acre park typically drew about four million visitors a year.

 1961 – New York Yankee Roger Maris becomes the first Major League baseball player to hit more than 60 home runs in a single season.
 He hits his 61st homer on the final day of the season against the Boston Red Sox.